SeanMott/PPC/PPCLexer/includes/PPC/Stage1/README.md

 Each line will be treated as it's own self contained expresstion later on when converting to C++.

 This also gets rid of the last of the bloating tokens found in newlines.
 All we care about is the stream of parsing.

-Once it's in a flat list of expresstions we can compress the trees into sub-trees.
-Theses will contain the definitions for structs, functions, and jump labels.
-Each holding a list of line expresstions.